 Myra for Bead Cleanup

-Thus, automation of bead clean up guarantees consistent and precise protocol execution, reducing the likelihood of user-errors.
+Bead cleanup is a tedious and complex task, but the Myra liquid handling system is easy to use, accurate, fast, efficient, and cost-effective for this purpose.
+Because pipetting precision is user-dependent, it can introduce variability that may affect reproducibility.
+Thus, automation of bead cleanup guarantees consistent and precise protocol execution, reducing the likelihood of user errors.
 This enhanced reproducibility is crucial for maintaining data quality and consistency.

 Principle

-NGS, PCR, Cloning and Fragment Analysis.
-It utilizes Solid Phase Reversible Immobilisation (SPRI) paramagnetic bead technology to selectively bind nucleic acids by type and size, making it automation friendly.
-By automating the cleanup process, it provides a standardized workflow for improved results as well as reduction in costly errors and hands-on time.
+DNA cleanup can be used for different genomic applications like NGS, PCR, Cloning and Fragment Analysis.
+It utilizes Solid Phase Reversible Immobilisation (SPRI) paramagnetic bead technology to selectively bind nucleic acids by type and size, making it automation-friendly.
+The automation of the cleanup process provides a standardized workflow for improved results as well as a reduction in costly errors and hands-on time.

 Bead Cleanup on Myra